tydpan/EASE-Project/README.md

 **Arrange_Data** - The folder contains the iPython scripts that import and clean different original raw dataset from the **Original_Data** folder.

-**Model** - The code for the model, EASE_v1.0, and all other scripts for the model development.
+**EASE** - The code for the model, EASE_v1.0, and all other scripts for the model development.

+**GUI** -  The folder contains GUI development code.

+**README.md** - descrption of background, License, Database Sources, Unittest, Software Installation, Folder Descriptions and Acknowledgement

+**LICENSE.md** - Outlines of the GPL-3.0 license for this package.

 -------------------
 Acknowledgements